A C# program is typically organized into source code files with the .cs

 are acceptable.

-Also, it is possible to use language keywords if prefixed with an at symbol (@), like in @class
+Additionally, it is possible to use keywords of the language if prefixed with an at symbol (@), as in @class

 .

-There is no strict limit on the length of names, but it is advisable that they are descriptive for better understanding.
+There is no strict limit on the length of names, but it is advisable that they are descriptive for easier understanding.

 C# is also case-sensitive, meaning that myVariable